 Leather jackets can range from anywhere in between $200 to $3000, sometimes maybe more.
 So each jacket should be evaluated in relation to its price – Is it providing the best value for the bucks it cost?

 This post will only cover real leather, and will not include faux or ‘vegan’ leather.
-Following are the five primary factors that you should look for while evaluating a leather jacket:
+Following are the seven primary factors that you should look for while evaluating a leather jacket:

 1- Leather Type & Quality

 The most crucial and important part of a leather jacket is the leather used in it.
 It can be very difficult for a normal person, who has not much knowledge on this subject to identify what is what.
 You could do worse than learning about leather in detail before buying your dream leather jacket.

 The first thing to consider is what animal skin you want your leather jacket to be made from.
 It’s purely a subjective matter and will be determined by the functionality and available budget.

 While there are many animals from which skin is obtained; cow, lamb and calf skins are the big ones.